AmberELEC/website/docs/FAQ.md

 {: #custom-scripts }
 **Q:** [![link](images/link-45deg.svg)](#custom-scripts) Can I run custom scripts?
 If so, how?

 **A:** Reference the directory `~/.config/distribution/modules` via Secure Shell or by navigating the SD card itself.
 The files there are Bash shell scripts (see [The Shell Scripting Tutorial website](https://www.shellscript.sh/) for a primer).
 Note that the Tools directory is fixed and will be written over on reboot.
-This is to protect system integrity and basic 351ELEC functions.
+This is to protect system integrity and basic AmberELEC functions.
 Your custom scripts can be placed in the `/roms/ports` folder.
 Make sure to set the executable mode flag (`chmod +x` or similar) before running it.

-351ELEC is like a console.
+AmberELEC is like a console.
 Everything, except games (your GAMES partition/ROMs), are locked down to prevent corruption from an errant reset or power off, which these devices are unfortunately prone to.

 ***